The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: The divide-and-conquer sequential Monte Carlo algorithm

 For the reasons discussed in Section~\ref{sec:optimalprop}, we would like to choose the intermediate targets and auxiliary measures to be as close as possible to the corresponding marginals of the final target $\rho_{\mathfrak{r}}$.
 Of course, in general, this is more easily said than done and, in practice, $\rho_u$ and $\gamma_{u_-}$ will often be obtained by ignoring~\cite[Section 3.4]{lindsten2017divide}, rather than `integrating-out', the terms in $\rho_{\mathfrak{r}}$ featuring variables associated with $u$'s ancestors (and $u$ itself in the case of $\gamma_{u_-}$).
 To illustrate some of these concepts, consider the following simplified version of the example in \cite[Section~5.2]{lindsten2017divide}:

 \begin{example}[Simplified mathematics test dataset] Suppose we have the following data: the number $M_{sy}$ of students who took a certain exam in school $s$ and year $y$ and the number $m_{sy}$ which passed the exam, for all years $y$ that the exam was taken in school $s$ and all schools $s$ in a given city (we denote the set of the former by $\cal{Y}_s$ and that of the latter by $\cal{S}$).
-A standard hierarchical model~\cite{Gelman2006} for inference on such a dataset is as follows: $m_{sy}$ is binomially distributed with success probability $\alpha(\theta_{sy})$ (i.e.\ $m_{sy}$ has law $\cal{B}(\cdot;M_{sy},\alpha(\theta_{sy}))$), where $\theta_{sy}$ denotes a latent parameter and $\alpha$ denotes the standard logistic function.
+A standard hierarchical model~\cite{Gelman2006} for inference\footnote{For instance, our aim may be to infer whether there are any significant differences in pass rates across the schools and, if so, which schools perform better.
+Or whether these rates are changing over time and whether the trends are city-wide or school-specific.} on such a dataset is as follows: $m_{sy}$ is binomially distributed with success probability $\alpha(\theta_{sy})$ (i.e.\ $m_{sy}$ has law $\cal{B}(\cdot;M_{sy},\alpha(\theta_{sy}))$), where $\theta_{sy}$ denotes a latent parameter and $\alpha$ denotes the standard logistic function.
 The parameters are related as follows:

 where $(\theta_s)_{s\in\cal{S}}$ and $\theta_\mathfrak{r}$ denote further latent parameters and $((\varepsilon_{sy})_{y\in\cal{Y}_s},\varepsilon_{s})_{s\in\cal{S}}$ a collection of independent noises with $\varepsilon_{sy}\sim\cal{N}(0,\sigma_s^2)$ and $\varepsilon_{s}\sim\cal{N}(0,\sigma^2_\mathfrak{r})$ for some unknown variances $(\sigma_s^2)_{s\in\cal{S}}$ and $\sigma^2_\mathfrak{r}$.
 For each parameter variable, we choose as a prior the pullback $g(d\theta)=\alpha(\theta)(1-\alpha(\theta))d\theta$ of the uniform distribution on $(0,1)$ via $\alpha$; while for each variance variable, we choose a unit-mean exponential distribution $f(d\sigma^2;1)$.
 The full (unnormalized) posterior is then given by